MillmanY/MMTransition/README.md

     //your pass view's superView
     var containerView: UIView { get }

-    // Thsis to method can let you get view from previous controller func transitionWillStart(passView: UIView)
+    // Thsis two method can let you get view from previous controller
+    // you need set your constraint when transition completed func transitionWillStart(passView: UIView)
     func transitionCompleted(passView: UIView)